connorrose/Dilettantes-Guide-to-Linting/Intro-Guides/ESLint-Prettier.md

 `ls -a -l`

 where `-a` shows hidden files and `-l` displays the results as a list.
-Examples of my current dotfiles can be found [here](../Dotfiles).
+Examples of all my current dotfiles can be found [here](../Dotfiles).
 <br>

 ### Checking if your install worked
-Your ESLint highlighting should appear immediately on any files within your install directory and its sub-directories.
-However, if error-highlighting or fixOnSave don't appear to be working, try the steps below before any additional troubleshooting:
+Your ESLint squigglies should appear immediately on any files within your install directory and its sub-directories.
+However, if error-highlighting or fixOnSave doesn't appear to be working, try the steps below before any additional troubleshooting:

 1. Create a new file in your installation directory (or its sub-directories).
 1. Save that file once, preferably with at least a one line comment as content.